Source text traceability

 }

 Sensible filters out "python" strings that don't meet the Label method's proximity requirements.
-For example, in the following image, Sensible represents the "python" string with a dotted yellow box to show that it doesn't work with the Label method (it would, however, work with the Row method):
+For example, in the following image, Sensible represents the "python" string with a dotted yellow box to show that the Label method doesn't capture it (use the Row method instead):

 Click to enlarge